kkeian/mempoolib/README.md

 # mempoolib
-A library for using memory pools that you control.
+A library for using memory pools.

 ### Building
 Release (default)